LeeMorinUCF/QMB3311S22/demo_08_PP_Ch_06_Using_Modules/README.md

 A good practice is to select only the functions you need.
-Otherwise, if you select all the functions (using the *wildcard* ```*```) many functions will be imported into the namespace, which could cause conflicts with other variables.
+Otherwise, if you select all the functions (using the *wildcard* ```*```) many functions will be imported into the namespace, which could cause conflicts with other variables that may already have the same names.

 ```python